Section I: Employment

 We are all excited about the enormous contribution that you will make to the Company.

 We are, indeed, a family of employees and a team.
-However, we are committed to outstanding support and a positive work environment for your individual success; because, ultimately, the team wins when you are successful.
+The cumulative effort of all Xpress Cargo, Inc. is to provide our customers with outstanding service and to do what is best for Xpress Cargo, Inc. However, we are committed to outstanding support and a positive work environment for your individual success; because, ultimately, the team wins when you are successful.

 The Leadership at Xpress Cargo